 If you decide to run barefoot or to use minimalist running shoes, you will need to build up the muscles in your feet and your calves.
 Give yourself time to make the change.
 The usual rule of thumb applies - increase your new running style by no more than 10 percent each week.
 However, let your body be your guide.
 If your muscles become sore, make the transition more slowly.

 Some runners are motivated to change their running foot strike to prevent injuries.
-Others believe it will make them faster.
+Others believe it will make them faster and others just prefer a more natural running style.

 A British Study showed that when a runner forefoot strikes, his foot has significantly less ground contact time than a heel striker.
 The study also recorded strong large correlations between ground contact time and average race speed.
 Therefore, it is possible that having a forefoot strike can result in faster running.
 Note: Forefoot striking and mid-foot striking showed similar ground contact time in this study.

 Whatever your reason for wanting to change your running foot strike, make sure you take a look at your whole running form -- not just how your foot lands.
 Is your foot landing directly under your center of gravity?
 Are you leaning slightly forward from the ankles?
 Is your stride short and swift?
 Running with the proper technique will help ensure your remain injury free.

 A forward lean from the ankles will help ensure that you are landing on your forefoot with your feet under your center of gravity.
 It is essential that you do this properly.
 If you are landing on your forefoot and your foot is landing out in front of your body, you are risking injury to your feet, such as top of foot pain or a foot stress fracture.
 Download our free Running Form Template.